-The Inequality Studies minor is a joint collaboration between the Samuel DuBois Cook Center and the Department of History.
-The minor is a way for students to advance their understanding of the causes and consequences of inequality and pursue research around issues of social equity across a range of social science methods.
-The minor can be completed independent of or alongside a major in History, and inequality studies minors come from across departments in both the sciences and humanities.
+The Inequality Studies minor is a way for students to advance their understanding of the causes and consequences of inequality and pursue research around issues of social equity across a range of social science methods.
+The minor can be completed independent of or alongside a major in History; Inequality Studies minors come from across departments in both the sciences and humanities.

 Requirements: 6 courses